Lower Bounding the Gromov--Hausdorff distance in Metric Graphs

 \section{Ratio of $d_\gh$ vs $d_\h$ can be arbitrarily small for metric trees}

-In this section we prove Theorem~\ref{thm:Counterexample}, a variant of Theorem~5 of~\cite{HvsGH}, now adapted to metric graphs.
-As we show in Theorems~\ref{thm:optimal-tree} and~\ref{thm:optimal-graph}, the Gromov--Hausdorff distance $d_\gh(T,X)$ between a metric graph $T$ and a subset $X\subseteq T$ can be bounded below by their Hausdorff distance $d_\h(T,X)$ in case $X$ is dense enough near the leaves of $T$, i.e., $d_\h(T,X)>\vec{d}_\h(\partial T, X)$.
+In this section we prove Theorem~\ref{thm:counterExample}, a variant of Theorem~5 of~\cite{HvsGH}, now adapted to metric trees.
+As we show in Theorems~\ref{thm:maps_and_trees} and~\ref{thm:graphs}, the Gromov--Hausdorff distance $d_\gh(T,X)$ between a metric graph $T$ and a subset $X\subseteq T$ can be bounded below by their Hausdorff distance $d_\h(T,X)$ when $X$ is close enough to the leaves of $T$, i.e., when $d_\h(T,X)>\vec{d}_\h(\partial T, X)$.
 When $d_\h(T,X) < \vec{d}_\h(\partial T, X)$, however, the ratio of $d_\gh(T,X)$ over $d_\h(T,X)$ can become arbitrarily small as we show below.
-Furthermore, Theorem~\ref{thm:Counterexample}, a sketch of which is provided in Figure~\ref{Fig:1}, suggests that $\partial T$ may not map close to itself via correspondences with small distortion.
-We will use the definition of Gromov--Hausdorff distance presented by Gromov in~\cite{gromov1981structures}, which is equivalent to that provided in \eqref{eq:d_GH} (see for example~\cite{BuragoBuragoIvanov}), where $d_\gh(T,X)$ is the infimum of the Hausdorff distances between $F(T)$ and $G(X)$ in $Z$, with the infimum being over all metric spaces $Z$ and all isometric embeddings $F\colon T \hookrightarrow Z $ and $G\colon X \hookrightarrow Z $.
+Furthermore, Theorem~\ref{thm:counterExample} suggests that $\partial T$ may not map close to itself via correspondences with small distortion; see Figure~\ref{Fig:1}.